pepa65/map/README.md

   - `printf "1\n1\n1\n" |map 'sleep $m && echo done &'`
   - `printf "1\n1\n1\n" |xargs -n 1 -P 3 -I % sh -c 'sleep % && echo done'`

-Examples 3-5 are not possible with `find`, because it only operates on file hierarchies.
+Examples 3-5 cannot be done with `find` as it only operates on file systems.

-When using `map`, the commands don't vary much because the second argument is a template for a well known syntax.
-On the other hand, there's more variation in the invocations to `xargs` and `find`, which means you may need to remember those command line options if you want an idiomatic solution.
+When using `map`, the commands use the shell's familiar syntax, so there is less cognitive load in needing to remember the syntax of `xargs` or `find`.

 As with anything in life, familiarity helps and if you use a tool in a certain way over and over it will seem simple to operate, but